Pacific Palisades, Los Angeles: Local government

-The community is within District 11 of the Los Angeles City Council, represented by Mike Bonin.
+The community is within District 11 of the Los Angeles City Council, represented by Traci Park.

 The Los Angeles Fire Department operates two fire stations serving Pacific Palisades.
 Station 69 at 15045 West Sunset Boulevard serves Pacific Palisades and the Pacific Coast.
 Station 23 at 17281 West Sunset Boulevard serves the Palisades Highlands, Castellammare, and the Pacific Coast.

 The Los Angeles Police Department operates the West Los Angeles Community Police Station at 1663 Butler Avenue, serving the neighborhood.

 County, state, and federal representation

 Pacific Palisades is within Los Angeles County's 3rd Supervisorial District.
 As of 2014, Sheila Kuehl represents the district.

 The Los Angeles County Department of Health Services SPA 5 West Area Health Office serves Pacific Palisades.
 The department operates the Simms/Mann Health and Wellness Center in Santa Monica, serving Pacific Palisades.

 Pacific Palisades is a part of California's 50th State Assembly district.
 As of 2019, Richard Bloom represents the district.
 Pacific Palisades is also a part of California's 23rd State Senate district; as of 2019, Ben Allen represents the district.
 The community is a part of the State Board of Equalization District 4, represented by Mike Schaefer, as of 2019.

-In the U.S. House of Representatives, Pacific Palisades is within California's 33rd congressional district, and is currently represented by Ted Lieu.
+In the U.S. House of Representatives, Pacific Palisades is within California's 32nd congressional district, and is currently represented by Brad Sherman.
 The United States Postal Service operates the Pacific Palisades Post Office, at 15243 La Cruz Drive.